beyond88/solid-principles/README.md

 and then let your class implement multiple interfaces as needed smaller interfaces.

 According to this principle, engineers should work to have many client-specific interfaces, avoiding the temptation of having one big, general purpose interface.

+## Dependency Inversion Principle
+This principle offers a way to decouple software module.
+Developers should depend on abstration not on concreations.

+High level modules should not depend upon low level modules.
+Both should depend on abstractions.
+Further, abstration should not depend on details.
+Details should depend upon abstrations.